Hexseral/High-school-Database/Readme.md

-Welcome to my repository.
+Welcome to my Ecosystem Simulation.
 I will be demonstrating my skills that I have learned during my time taking Programming II (COP 3003) at Florida Gulf Coast University.

-I will also be preparing for interviews at the same time by completing problems from the book "Cracking The Coding Interview" Check my project milestones to see my goals to hit with each problem I complete.
+This program is meant to be a simulated environment using unity to build an ecosystem that allows us to simulate population in a predetor pray environment.